Mikkobelly/Python/EX1.7/README.md

 ## Task Goals

-  - Explain MVT architecture and compare it with MVC
+  - Create a final commnad line Recipe App using ORM (SQLAlchemy)
+  - Check the integrity of the code by testing each option in the main menu with both expected and unexpected values
-  - Summarize Django’s benefits and drawbacks
+  - Build an organised and easy-to-use interface
-  - Install and get started with Django

 ## Folders / Files

+  - Code Practice folder that contains the screenshots for the optional task
+  - screenshots of the task
-  - Task2.1 (PDF file)
+  - recipe_app.py
-  - learning journal 2.1
+  - learning journal 1.7